JohnHop/useless_isam/docs/part3.md

 It will set up a `std::vector` with all Records loaded from the _database.bin_ and will returns it.
 Quite simple.

-We need to know how many Records are presente inside the database.
-So we will open the file in binary / read mode with the `std::ios_base::ate` flag.
+We need to know how many Records are present inside the database.
+So we will open the file with the `std::ios_base::ate` flag in order to move the file pointer position at the end of file.
 Then, the `tellg()` method will returns the file byte size, say **db_size**.

 Since `PAGE_SIZE = 4096` and `sizeof_record = sizeof(Record)`